-Although the formulated mixed-integer problem is intractable, we show that by applying a second-order approximation, the original problem can be relaxed to a tractable form, which enables us to find an optimal solution.
-Our analysis reveals that when the number of OFDM subcarriers grows, the number of TTDs is linearly increasing with respect to the system bandwidth in order to guarantee a required array gain performance at every OFDM subcarrier. \item We carry out extensive simulations to evaluate the performance of the proposed joint PS and TTD precoding.
-The simulation results verify that with our optimal design, the beam squint is compensated effectively.
-Through the simulations, our joint optimization approach achieves superior array gain performance and computational efficiency compared to prior TTD-based precoding methods.} The simulations also verify the significant array gain performance improvement with the minimum number of TTDs informed by our optimization approaches. \end{itemize} \textbf{Synopsis}: The remainder of the paper is organized as follows.
+Although the formulated mixed-integer problem is intractable, we show that by applying a second-order approximation, the original problem can be relaxed to a tractable form, enabling us to find a solution.
+Our finding indicates that the number of TTDs linearly increases with respect to the system bandwidth to guarantee a required array gain performance. \item We conduct extensive simulations to evaluate the performance of the proposed joint PS and TTD precoding.
+The simulation results confirm that the beam squint is compensated effectively with our design. {Simulations reveal that our joint optimization approach achieves superior array gain performance and computational efficiency compared to prior TTD-based precoding methods.} The simulations also verify the significant array gain performance improvement with the minimum number of TTDs informed by our optimization approaches. \end{itemize} \textbf{Synopsis}: The remainder of the paper is organized as follows.
 Section~\ref{secII} presents the channel model of the wideband sub-THz massive MIMO OFDM system and analyzes the array gain loss caused by the beam squint.
 Section~\ref{secIII} describes the relationship between beam squint compensation by the ideal analog precoder and the achievable rate.
 Section~\ref{secIV} derives the closed-form solution of the TTD and PS precoders under the practical TTD constraints and determines the minimum number of TTDs that ensures a predefined array gain performance.
 Section~\ref{secV} provides simulation results to validate the developed analysis.
 Section~\ref{secVI} concludes this work.\looseness=-1